mongodb/genny/docs/using.md

 ### Configuring AutoRun

-!!! warning AutoRun in Genny is deprecated and no longer used
+> [!WARNING]

-    AutoRun is no longer available in Genny.
+> AutoRun is deprecated and no longer available in Genny.
-    This documentation is kept for historical purposes only.
+> This documentation is kept for historical purposes only.

 Genny automatically runs workloads based on the evergreen environment